-Under alternative 3, impacts on human health and safety would be long-term negligible adverse from air and noise emissions, long-term beneficial from the closure of Sylvan Pass, and long-term minor adverse from user conflicts and exposure to the elements, both before and after the transition to snowcoach only.
+Under alternative 3, impacts to human health and safety would be long-term negligible adverse from air and noise emissions, long-term beneficial from the closure of Sylvan Pass, and long-term minor adverse from user conflicts and exposure to the elements, both before and after the transition to snowcoach only.
 Cumulative impacts would be long-term negligible adverse.

 Alternative 4 would manage OSV use in the park based on transportation events.
-One event would initially equal 1 group of snowmobiles (maximum of 10 per group, an average of 7 over the winter season) or 1 snowcoach.
+One event would initially equal one group of snowmobiles (maximum of 10 per group, an average of 7 over the winter season) or one snowcoach.
 A maximum of 110 transportation events would be allowed each day; however, no more than 50 events could be snowmobile groups.
-Forty-six of the snowmobile events would be guided groups with a seasonal average size of 7 and a maximum of 10 snowmobiles.
-The remaining 4 snowmobile events would be non-commercially guided groups with a limit of 5 snowmobiles per group.
+Forty-six of the snowmobile events would be guided groups with a seasonal average size of seven and a maximum of ten snowmobiles.
+The remaining four snowmobile events would be noncommercially guided groups with a limit of five snowmobiles per group.
 Operators would decide whether to "spend" their daily allotments of transportation events on snowmobile groups or snowcoaches.
-As a result, the daily makeup and number of OSVs in the park could range from 0 to 480 snowmobiles and from 60 to 106 snowcoaches.
-At maximum daily snowmobile use, OSVs could increase to a maximum of 540 OSVs (480 snowmobiles and 60 snowcoaches), an increase over the most recent interim rule (alternative 2), which allowed for 396 OSVs (318 snowmobiles and 78 snowcoaches); however, this level of OSV use is within the range experienced at the park during historical (pre-2004) and recent (2004-2009) use periods.
-If snowcoaches were maximized on a given day, their numbers would increase over those allowed in alternative 2; but total OSVs for that day (106 snowcoaches, 0 commercially guided snowmobiles, and 20 non-commercially guided snowmobiles) would be less than one-third of the number of vehicles allowed under the most recent interim rule (alternative 2).
-Regardless of the daily makeup of OSVs, the maximum number of daily transportation events would be less under alternative 4 (110 events) compared to the maximum number allowed under the 2009 to 2013 interim regulations (potential for 123 transportation events assuming an average snowmobile group size of 7, and a potential for a maximum of 237 transportation events).
-If technologies were to improve and OSVs meet voluntary E-BAT standards (which would reduce the sound emissions from OSVs) the total number of snowmobiles would stay the same, with the potential to increase the number of snowcoaches from 106 to 212.
-If the snowcoach group size were to increase from 1 to 2 coaches, the 2 coaches would travel as close together as possible allowing for safety and would be considered 1 transportation event for the purposes of managing OSV use.
-Additional impacts are not expected under this scenario, because the number of transportation events would remain the same as allowed under non-E-BAT standards.
+As a result, the daily make-up and number of OSVs in the park could range from zero to 480 snowmobiles and 60 to 106 snowcoaches.
+At maximum daily snowmobile use.
+OSVs could increase to a maximum of 540 OSVs (480 snowmobiles and 60 snowcoaches), an increase over the most recent interim rule (alternative 2) that allowed for 396 OSVs (318 snowmobiles and 78 snowcoaches); however, this level of OSV use is within the range experienced at the park during historic (pre-2004) and recent (2004-2009) use periods.
+If snowcoaches were maximized on a given day, their numbers would increase over existing conditions; but total OSVs for that day (106 snowcoaches, zero commercially guided snowmobiles, and 20 noncommercially guided snowmobiles) would be less than one-third of the number of vehicles allowed under the most recent interim rule (alternative 2).
+Regardless of the daily make-up of OSVs, the maximum number of daily transportation events would be less under alternative 4 (110 events) compared to the maximum number currently allowed under the 2009 to 2012 interim regulations (potential for 123 transportation events assuming an average snowmobile group size of seven and a potential for a maximum of 237 transportation events).
+If technologies were to improve and OSVs meet enhanced BAT standards (which would reduce the sound emissions from OSVs) the total number of snowmobiles would stay the same. with the potential to increase the number of snowcoaches from 106 to 212.
+If the snowcoach group size were to increase from one to two coaches, the two coaches would travel as close together as possible allowing for safety and would be considered one transportation event for purposes of managing OSV use.
+Additional impacts are not expected under this scenario, because the number of transportation events would remain the same as allowed under non-enhanced BAT standards.